johanhaleby/spek2-lab/README.md

 6. Do you prefer Spek to JUnit?
 7. Any other reflections?

-Note that it's not allowed to drink Skånerost during this lab.
+Note that it's not allowed to drink Skånerost or use Autogiro during this lab.